Scaffolding Cost

 How Much Does Scaffolding Cost?

 The cost of hiring and erecting scaffolding will depend largely on the height and length of the scaffolding required, your location within the UK and how long you require the scaffolding for.
-On average, for the scaffold to be built on three sides of an average semi-detached house for a single roofing job costs around £650-£800.
-To bridge over a conservatory with a walkable bridge expect to pay £400.
+On average, for the scaffold to be built on three sides of an average semi-detached house for a single roofing job, the cost is around £650-£800.
+To bridge over a conservatory with a walkable bridge, expect to pay £400.

-A simple scaffold tower built to the height of the gutters will cost around £250 – although bear in mind that tradesmen will often inflate this price if the work they're doing is a relatively small job, such as repairing gutters, so make sure to research and get quotes from multiple traders before committing to a company.
+A simple scaffold tower built to the height of the gutters will cost around £250 – although bear in mind that tradesmen will often inflate this price if the work they're doing is a relatively small job, so make sure to research and get quotes from multiple traders before committing to a company.

 Scaffolding Prices

-The cost of hiring scaffolding is not a straight-forward answer, with multiple factors causing changes in prices.
+The cost of scaffolding rental is not a straight-forward answer, with multiple factors causing changes in prices.

-Unsurprisingly, the more levels (lifts) required, size and type of scaffolding needed, will all affect the overall cost of hiring scaffolding, as well as the duration that the scaffolding is required for.
+Unsurprisingly, the more levels (lifts) required, size and type of scaffolding needed will all affect the overall cost of scaffolding rental, as well as the duration that the scaffolding is required for.
 You may only require a small work-area to be accessible, in which case a simple scaffold tower may be adequate.
 Alternatively, you may have a large-scale project at hand, such as replacing a roof, which will require a larger scaffold structure to be erected.

-The following table illustrates some potential costing scenarios and the expected rental duration, including labour:
+The following table illustrates some potential scaffolding cost scenarios including labour, and the expected rental duration:

 Job Description Avg.
 Cost Hire Duration